mattermost/docs/source/deployment/deployment.md

 ### Mobile App Experience

 Native applications for iOS and Android are available for interacting with the Mattermost server and receiving encrypted push notifications from your private cloud.
-Organizations can use [a Hosted Push Notification Service](http://docs.mattermost.com/deployment/push.html#hosted-push-notifications-service-hpns) with encrypted communications to mobile apps on iTunes and Google Play, or deploy to an [Enterprise App Store](http://docs.mattermost.com/deployment/push.html#enterprise-app-store-eas).
+Organizations can use [a Hosted Push Notification Service](http://docs.mattermost.com/deployment/push.html#hosted-push-notifications-service-hpns) with encrypted communications to mobile apps on iTunes and Google Play, or deploy to an [Enterprise App Store](http://docs.mattermost.com/deployment/push.html#enterprise-app-store-eas) on your organization's private network.
 A [Test Push Notification Service](http://docs.mattermost.com/deployment/push.html#test-push-notifications-service-tpns) is available for use while evaluating options.

 ### Mobile Web Experience